 You must figure your principal employment income if, on Jan.
-1, 2009, you lived in a county that did not have a tax, but worked in a county that did have a tax.
+1, 2010, you lived in a county that did not have a tax, but worked in a county that did have a tax.
 Your principal employment income is income you earned from your main work activity (job) for the entire year.
-See the instructions for Section 2, line 1 on page 40 for more information.
+See the instructions for Section 2, line 1 below for more information.